markus7017/org.openhab.binding.whatsapp/README.md

 Select the WhatsApp binding and continue, then the WhatsApp Hub and continue.<p>

 Enter the originating number of the SIM card, which was registered.
-Do not enter the leading '0' and use international format:<b>
+Do not enter the leading '0' and use international format:<br>
 e.g. 01711234567 is a number in Germany, then replace the loading '0' with '49' = 491711234567<p>

 The API password is the one you generated during yowsup installation.<p>